-As a PR consultant with over 25 years of experience, I have been reviewing the kinds of crises that I’ve seen and been involved with, and the principles that have worked when handling them.
+As a PR consultant with over 25 years of experience, I have been reviewing the kinds of crises that I’ve seen and been involved with over the years, and the principles that have worked when handling them.

 If they’re working in our name, whether we’re legally responsible for them or not, in the court of public opinion they’re ours, and in any case, we owe a duty of care to them as well as to our customers.